hefeholuwah/estatemanage/README.md

    node server.js
    ```

-   The backend will run on `http://localhost:5000`
+   The backend is deployed on `https://estatemanage.onrender.com`

 ### Frontend Setup